 There is a nominal charge for ingress and egress traffic that utilizes a virtual network peering connection.
-For more information, see the pricing page.
+For more information on VNet Peering and Global VNet peering pricing, see the pricing page.

 A virtual network peering is created between virtual networks created through the same, or different deployment models that exist in the same, or different subscriptions.
 Complete a tutorial for one of the following scenarios:

 Azure deployment model Subscription Both Resource Manager Same Different One Resource Manager, one classic Same Different

 Learn how to create a hub and spoke network topology.